Some of our girls (and a boy) enjoying the sun!

 She lays around 250 pastel coloured eggs per year, 70% of hens lay blue / green eggs, the others lay either jade, olive, peach, pink, beige or coral coloured eggs.

-We sell Heritage Skyline pullets, cockerels and hatching eggs
+We sell Heritage Skyline pullets, cockerels (to order) and hatching eggs (to order)

 The white egg laying breeds went out of fashion as people assumed that brown eggs were healthier.
 This is a misnomer as it is not the colour of the egg that gives it its flavour but how the bird is kept and fed.
 Delia Smith helped get them back into favour with her cookery books.